sarabsethi/audioset_soundscape_feats_sethi2019/README.md

 Reproducability code for Sethi et. al. 2019 (in prep.)

 ## Setup
-Audio feature data is stored in pickle format in `data/data_zipped.7z` - unzip this file and move the contents to the `data` directory
+Audio feature data is stored in pickle format - we use Git LFS

 ## Usage
 * Scripts `figure_....py` reproduce figures